shakeelansari63/shakeelansari63/README.md

 ## Hey there 👋

-I'm Shakeel, a passionate software developer with over 10 years of experience.
+I'm Shakeel, a passionate software engineer with over 10 years of experience.
 My areas of expertise include data engineering, data platform design and web development.

 ### 💻 Technologies I work with: